ryanmcafee/flavorize/flavors/azure/readme.md

 You should see all your files and folders.
 If you do not, ensure you have file and folder sharing enabled in Docker.

-Next you will want to create an ssh key that will be used to allow you to connect to your kubernetes cluster via ssh.
+Next you will want to create an ssh key that will be used to allow you to connect to your Kubernetes cluster via ssh.
 You will need to set an ssh key in the default location of credentials/ssh/id_rsa.pub .
 If you do not have an ssh key already generated, you can generate one with the command: